VariantSync/DiffDetective-Demo/INSTALL.md

 ### Nix Build

-Nix can be used to reproducibly this DiffDetective demo.
+Nix can be used to reproducibly build this DiffDetective demo.
 To use Nix, you need to have [Nix](https://nixos.org/download/) installed on your system.
 See [REQUIREMENTS.md](REQUIREMENTS.md) for instructions on how to install Nix.